-Have we ever mentioned how thermal mass keeps our homes warm in winter and cool in winter?
+Have we ever mentioned how thermal mass keeps our homes warm in winter and cool in summer?

 No doubt if you have visited us you’ve heard the stats and felt the benefit, but a day like today makes the benefits all the more evident.

 The thermal comfort of our homes is met through the application of three key design principles:

 - Thermal mass to store heat in the summer months to keep the home cool in summer and warm in winter